Darcy Zajac

 Darcy Zajac (born September 23, 1986) is a Canadian professional ice hockey player who last played for the Lorenskog Is of the Get-Ligen (Norway).
 He previously played for the Albany Devils of the American Hockey League.

 Career

 Prior to turning professional, Zajac attended the University of North Dakota where he played NCAA Division 1 hockey for the North Dakota Fighting Sioux.

 Zajac joined the Albany Devils in 2010.
 He signed a two-year, two-way contract with the New Jersey Devils in 2013.
 After his contract with the Devils' organization expired in 2015, he joined the Danish club SønderjyskE.

 For the 2016-17 season, Zajac joined the UK's Coventry Blaze.
 However Zajac left to go play in Lorenskog Norway in October 2016.

 Personal life

 Darcy is the second of four Zajac brothers.
-His older brother, Travis, is a forward with the New York Islanders and his younger brother Kelly plays in the ECHL.
+His older brother, Travis, is a former professional ice hockey forward who played 15 NHL seasons from 2006-2021 with the New Jersey Devils and New York Islanders and his younger brother Kelly played in the ECHL.
 The youngest brother, Nolan, played with the NCAA Denver Pioneers.
 Their father, Tom, also played for the University of Denver.